Best Mutual Fund Apps 2023

 User Experience

 On the one hand, the process of investing in a mutual fund is very straightforward.
 Typically, all you need to do is open an account with a mutual fund app, make a deposit, and then allocate some funds to your chosen investment.
-This is especially the case when using a user-friendly app like eToro – as it takes just 10 minutes to get started.

 However, you will also come across mutual fund apps that have been poorly designed.
 For example, the process of opening an account might take up to a week – largely because of a cumbersome KYC process that needs to be manually processed.
 We also come across mutual funds apps that are difficult to navigate – especially when it came to finding an investment.